luccdc/jj-rs/README.md

 Inside the docker container, you will be able to run `jj-rs` as root

+## Programming in Rust

+If you do not know the Rust programming language, a great starting resource is the Rust Book: [https://doc.rust-lang.org/book/](https://doc.rust-lang.org/book/)

 ## Adding a command

 To add a barebones CLI utility, create a new file in `src/commands` such as `example.rs` with the following content: